cjaro/waxxer/documentation.md

 ```
 #### requestObservation
 * The point of this function is to make the API call, deliver temperature and stats, and provide a value in order to return a rating of outdoor activity viability - checkConditions in theory will check that the temperature is between a certain range I want to make the API request only on .click on the checkConditions so that the API returns the temperature, talks to my functions, and returns the correct condition report.
 * **line 19** - here I noticed that when I sent this request to Postman I got back a different object using this [URL query](http://api.aerisapi.com/observations/55406?client_id=RPWkCaESX2v8UsgEhZSu8ient_secret=NIKctIWAkkEvTHWQsELj51e32qonWWGVS0DZ7OV5) so that got me curious about how this object with the observation was being returned.
 I realized that the `ob` object  in the example observation was actually just part of the larger object that gets returned, `ob` and `place`.
-So rather than setting `ob` as const ob, I just started my query higher up in the object and set result.data as my primary source of truth.
+So rather than setting `ob` as const ob, I just started my query higher up in the object and set `result.data` as my primary source of truth.

 #### requestForecast
 * **line 65** - Well, knowing the current conditions is all well and dandy, but what if I need to wax skis and travel?
 I might need to know what the conditions are in Wisconsin, or Oregon, or the Iron Range.
-My location doesn't help me there, so let's add a forecast so that I can see what the predictions are for the location of my race:
+My location doesn't help me there, so let's add a forecast so that I can see what the predictions are for the location of my race.

 ###  moraleAfterSki() :
 *  **line 97** : So now that I was getting back the information that I wanted and a forecast for any* location of my choosing, now I want to know just how miserable I'll be on my ski.
 This is an elaborated version of Waxxer 1.0, where I simply passed in a numeric temperature and returned a color based on a number of wax charts I found online from Swix, START, and Toko, three major wax makers.
-*  Initially, I was trying to target the element that contained the outputted the temperature in Fahrenheit for use in this function, but was having trouble honing in, as .value was null.
+*  Initially, I was trying to target the element that contained the outputted the temperature in Fahrenheit for use in this function, but was having trouble honing in, as `.value` was null.
 So I monkeyed and selected the entire element and was able to narrow it down.
  ```javascript
 const tempOuter = document.getElementById('tempF');
  console.log('tempOuter:', tempOuter);
 ```

+### Fun Things I Learned
+* **insertAdjacentHTML()** - This bit of API fun piqued my interest as I dug into more comprehensive API education.
+As I was going through the examples in Aeris' docs, I saw this as part of the forecast loop.
+I wanted to understand what I was looking at so the MDN web API docs helped me out here as I leanred a bit more about "a DOMString representing the position relative to the element; must be `beforebegin': Before the element itself`; `afterbegin': Just inside the element, before its first child`; `beforeend': Just inside the element, after its last child.`;`afterend': After the element itself.`.

 ## Closing Thoughts
 All in all, this challenge was the kick in the pants I needed to bring this project to the next level.
 I had some time to chew on this and challenge myself to figure out how to best intertwine this API with my existing project.
 I feel like a strong developer and I absolutely have a strong understanding of API usage and technology  overall.